MPH Application and Program Information | Public Health Graduate Programs

 Notification of admission decision and communication with admitted applicants

 The Graduate School notifies applicants of the admission decision.
 Notification is usually sent by late February to applicants with a complete application at December 1.
 March 1 applicants are notified by early May.
 The admission decision may be accessed on the application web site.

 Admitted students will receive a request from both the OSU Graduate School and the Public Health Programs manager to confirm intent to enroll.
 Those who confirm intent with the Public Health Programs manager will receive a second email with Fall term course requirements and orientation information.
 MPH admitted applicants should note that advisor assignments are made and notification sent to each student in late summer prior to Fall term matriculation.

 See the OSU MPH General Student Handbook for information about transfer credits.
 Note that the consideration of transfer credits is determined after admission and matriculation by the student’s graduate advisor/committee on the Program of Study form, which is submitted to the Graduate School for approval.

 All work toward a master’s degree, including transferred credits, course work, thesis (if required), and all examinations, must be completed within seven years.

-- All Public Health Graduate Program applicants are encouraged to apply for Fellowships.
-For detailed descriptions of available fellowships, application deadlines etc., please visit Graduate scholarships.
+- Applicants may apply for Fellowships.
+For detailed descriptions of available fellowships, application deadlines etc., please visit graduate fellowships.

-For information on teaching assistantships (GTA), research assistantships (GRA), and scholarships at OSU visit the Graduate School Website
+- For information on scholarships at OSU visit Financing Your Education at the Graduate School website.